TroubleshootingApril 1, 2026 Updated May 19, 2026 9 min read

 What does "model does not support tools" mean in OpenClaw?

-It means the Ollama model you're using wasn't trained for function/tool calling.
-OpenClaw agents need models that can generate structured tool call requests (for web search, file operations, skills, etc.).
-Models like phi3:mini and other small models lack this capability.
-The fix is switching to a model that supports tool calling, such as hermes-2-pro or mistral:7b.
+The Ollama model you're using wasn't trained for function calling.
+OpenClaw agents need models that can generate structured tool-call requests for web search, file ops, calendar, skills, and so on.
+Models like phi3:mini and qwen2.5:3b lack this capability.
+Switch to a tool-capable model like qwen3-coder:30b, hermes3, or mistral:7b.

 Which Ollama models support tool calling for OpenClaw?